GazarianGorik/ReaperVoiceController/README.md

 # I - Setup

-* *1) Launch Reaper.
+_1) Launch Reaper.
-2) Go to Options -> Preferences -> Control/OSC/Web.
+_2) Go to Options -> Preferences -> Control/OSC/Web.
-3) Click add.
+_3) Click add.
-4) Under Control surface mode, select OSC (Open Sound Control).
+_4) Under Control surface mode, select OSC (Open Sound Control).
-5) Write any "device" name, (ex: "RVC").
+_5) Write any "device" name, (ex: "RVC").
-6) Under Mode, select Configure device IP + local Port.
+_6) Under Mode, select Configure device IP + local Port.
-7) Launch RVC and copy / paste corresponding IP and Ports (you can change them if you need to).
+_7) Launch RVC and copy / paste corresponding IP and Ports (you can change them if you need to).
-8) Check "Allow binding message to REAPER actions and FX learn" option.
+_8) Check "Allow binding message to REAPER actions and FX learn" option.
-9) Launch Reaper Voice Controller, the app will ask you if you want to add optional action to Reaper, which will allow you to check connection between the app and REAPER.
+_9) Launch Reaper Voice Controller, the app will ask you if you want to add optional action to Reaper, which will allow you to check connection between the _app and REAPER.
-10) Profit!* *
+_10) Profit!

 <p align="center">
 <img width="559" height="432" src="https://user-images.githubusercontent.com/78812716/181014274-1a6ac2b5-fed2-4a8d-a97a-9bc94e5ef70f.png">